neulab/newlang-tech/named-entity-recognition/README.md

 Accuracy of NER is measured using span F1-score i.e the model is penalized if it cannot sequentially detect a span of entities e.g "New York".
 Just correctly identifying "York" will result in incorrect prediction of both "New" and "York".

-You can use [seqeval](https://pypi.org/project/seqeval/) for computing span F1-score
+You can use [seqeval](https://pypi.org/project/seqeval/) which is a python implementation of the official [CoNLL Eval scripts](https://www.clips.uantwerpen.be/conll2000/chunking/conlleval.txt)

-TODO: Evaluating NER accuracy info.

 ## Improving on Your System

 Improving NER models is still a subject of research.
 A few effective methods are: